leighmcculloch/stellar-contract-verifications/README.md

 ## Verified Contracts

-Any contracts that have been successfully verified are detailed in the `verifications/` repo.
+Any contracts that have been successfully verified are detailed in the `verifications/` folder.
 Each verified contract will have a JSON file named with the wasm hash.

 ## Verify a Contract